qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud-launch-partners.md

 **Private Chatbot for Interactive Learning** with Qdrant Hybrid Cloud and Red Hat OpenShift using Haystack.

-> In this tutorial, you will combine open source tools inside of a closed infrastructure and tie them together with a reliable framework.
-This custom solution lets you run a chatbot without public internet access.
-You will be able to keep sensitive data secure without compromising privacy.
+> In this tutorial, you will build a chatbot without public internet access.
+The goal is to keep sensitive data secure and isolated.
+Your RAG system will be built with Qdrant Hybrid Cloud on Red Hat OpenShift, leveraging Haystack for enhanced generative AI capabilities.
+This tutorial especially explores how this setup ensures that not a single data point leaves the environment.

 [View Tutorial](/documentation/tutorials/rag-chatbot-red-hat-openshift-haystack/)